-Your company has successfully used digital marketing tactics to increase traffic to your website.
-Great, it’s working!
+Your business has been using digital marketing tactics to increase traffic to your website.
+And the good news is, it’s working!

 If your company has a product or service that you want people to buy, your site has to do a lot better.

-Reciprocity is one of the most powerful principles that marketers can leverage.
-People feel uncomfortable taking something without giving anything in return… and they’ll do pretty much anything to alleviate that discomfort.
-That’s where the smart content marketer comes in.
+Looking at the principles that marketers can leverage, reciprocity is one of the most powerful.
+People tend to feel uneasy about taking something without giving anything in return… and they’ll do pretty much anything to alleviate that feeling of discomfort.
+And, that’s where the smart content marketer see their que.

-One way to trigger the principle of reciprocity is to create something called a lead magnet.
-We define a lead magnet as, “an irresistible bribe offering a specific chunk of value to a prospect in exchange for their contact information.”
+To engage the principle of reciprocity implement something called a lead magnet.
+This can easily be defined as, “an irresistible bribe offering a huge amount of value to a prospect in return for their contact information.”

-Offer them valuable content for the small price of their contact information.
+Entice them with valuable content in exchange for their contact information

-You won’t be some strange entity trying to get their information – instead, you’ll be the source of the information they want.
-And, because reciprocity drives so many of us, the prospect will feel comfortable giving you their contact details.
+Your not just some strange entity scrapping for information – you need to be the source of the information they want.
+And, because reciprocity drives so many of us, site visitors will feel relaxed about passing on their contact details.
 After all, you’ve given them something (or will give them something) of value.

-A word of caution: don’t ask for too much contact information.
-The general philosophy is that the more valuable the offer, the more information you can ask for.
+In saying this, don’t ask for too much information in round one.
+Rule of thumb is that the more valuable the offer, the more information you can ask for.
 Keep that in mind so you don’t scare people away.

 3 examples of valuable content offerings: